101medialab/expo-widgets/README.md

 If you need widgets designed & developed, reach out for more details.

+## Remark
+As the `prepare: expo-module prepare` script is removed from the package.json.
+Remember to run `expo-module prepare` in local and push to git mannually.
+Ref: https://github.com/101medialab/expo-widgets/pull/5

 ## Thanks!

 A huge thanks to [gashimo](https://github.com/gaishimo/eas-widget-example) for a great baseline to start from.